rafael-santiago/kryptos/doc/CODESTYLE.md

 ## Comments

 It is necessary when is necessary.
 Try do not think like a blasé "bodisatva coder" who likes to repeat "uh! the code must speak by itself".
-You are dealing with cryptography, so things tend to become tricky and complicated.
+You are dealing with cryptography, so things tend to become tricky.
 A good comment can save time and avoid misunderstanding and improper improvements by other people.

 A good way of commenting is by identifying yourself using meaningful short labels.
 The general idea is: *LABEL(YourNameOrNickname): blah, blah, blah.*.